AVG vs. TotalAV 2025: Why AVG Outperforms the Award-winning TotalAV

 TotalAV

-Both AVG and TotalAV are rock-solid antivirus software options.
-When comparing the two, AVG is an excellent option if you prioritize overall performance and security features.
-It has a perfect AV-TEST score and includes enhanced firewall protection (a feature missing from TotalAV) with its premium plans.
+Both AVG and TotalAV are two rock-solid antiviruses, but TotalAV wins this matchup.
+AVG is an excellent option if you prioritize overall performance and security features.
+It has near-perfect AV-TEST scores and includes enhanced firewall protection (a feature missing from TotalAV) with its premium plans.

-TotalAV is still a strong antivirus option if you’re budget-conscious and don't need to cover more than six devices.
-Plus, TotalAV comprehensively safeguards your accounts and browsing activities across the web with its ad blocker, VPN, and password manager.
+But TotalAV is a strong antivirus option if you’re budget-conscious and need a complete security suite.
+TotalAV comprehensively safeguards your accounts and browsing activities across the web with its ad blocker, virtual private network (VPN), and password manager.

 In this article

-Max number of protected devices 10 devices 6 devices
+Max number of protected devices Up to 10 devices Up to 8 devices

 Real-time protection